Bananenkaiser/AYTO/README.md

-## Vorhersage der richtigen Paarung der Sendung "Are you the one"
+## Vorhersage der richtigen Paarungen der Sendung "Are you the one"